As far as energy-efficient HVAC installation in Oklahoma City, there’s good news for homeowners at tax time.

 Am I Limited to Claiming a Certain Amount?

 Yes, there’s a lifetime restriction of $500 per home.
-This means if you have taken this incentive in previous years, you are required to reduce any credit you previously claimed.
+This means if you have used this incentive in previous years, you should reduce any credit you previously claimed.

-If you have claimed the top amount, you won’t qualify for any extra incentives under this expansion.
+If you have claimed the top amount, you won’t qualify for any other incentives under this continuation.

 Credits have a limit for a couple of participating items: